nire0510/notejs/README.md

 # note.js
 **Command line tool for note-taking & sharing**

-**note.js** is a node.js based tool which helps you to take and share notes between your computers and even colleagues right from your terminal!
+**note.js** is a node.js based tool which helps you to take and share notes between your computers and even with your colleagues, right from your terminal!
 You short text snippets will be saved online so you can access them anywhere you want.

 ## Installation